The Technology Behind The AI Club

 Each user's memory embeddings (768-dimensional vectors from BGE-base-en-v1.5) are compared against a sample of other members' memories using cosine similarity.
 Topics scoring below 0.5 similarity represent genuine knowledge gaps — areas the community is active in but this user hasn't explored.

 Gaps are clustered by category and ranked by a combined score of community size (how many distinct members are exploring it) and novelty (how different it is from the user's existing knowledge).
-Only clusters with two or more contributing members make the cut, preventing niche single-user topics from surfacing.
-The top four recommendations are generated and cached for 24 hours, refreshing as new conversations add to the collective memory.
+Clusters with one or more contributing members can surface as recommendations.
+Up to twelve recommendations are generated using Grok 4.20 multi-agent and cached for 8 hours, refreshing as new conversations add to the collective memory.

 Recommendations are privacy-preserving by design.
 The system identifies trending topics across the community without exposing individual conversations.
 Members see what topics are popular, not who said what.